Dart to the Heart

-Dart to the Heart is an album by the Canadian folk rock musician Bruce Cockburn, released in 1994.
+Dart to the Heart is an album by the Canadian musician Bruce Cockburn, released in 1994.
 Cockburn considered it to be primarily an album of love songs.

 The album peaked at No. 176 on the Billboard 200.
 Its first single was "Listen for the Laugh", which was a hit on adult alternative airplay radio.
 Cockburn supported the album by touring with Patty Larkin.

 Production

 The album was produced by T Bone Burnett and mixed by Glyn Johns.
 It was recorded at Bearsville Studios, in New York, although it was Cockburn's original intention to record the "quieter" songs in Los Angeles with a different group of musicians.
 Greg Leisz played pedal steel on Dart to the Heart.

 "Closer to the Light" is a tribute to the American musician Mark Heard, who died in 1992.
 "Train in the Rain" is an instrumental.
 "Scanning These Crowds" is about Louis Riel.

 Critical reception

 Entertainment Weekly wrote that the album "veers from boisterous to a little too sleepy, and includes some beautifully pithy lyrics."
 The Washington Post called the album Cockburn's best since World of Wonders, writing that it "is dominated by quiet love songs built around acoustic guitar and a refreshingly original take on pop music's most familiar subject."
 The Los Angeles Times considered it "tenderly hopeful in heart and slightly feisty in folk-rock spirit."